research-software-directory/RSD-as-a-service/documentation/docs/03-rsd-instance/03-administration.md

 # Administration

-This section describes administration options avilable in the RSD.
+This section describes administration options available in the RSD.

 :::tip
-To be able to login as RSD administrator you first need to define a list of rsd admin users in the .env file.
+To be able to log in as RSD administrator you first need to define a list of rsd admin users in the .env file.
 See [Login as rsd administrator in the getting started section](/rsd-instance/getting-started/#login-as-rsd-adminstrator).
 :::